 How Severe Injuries Typically Occur

 Any accident or situation that results in lifelong, permanent injuries could be the basis for a catastrophic injury claim.
-Many of these lawsuits stem from motor vehicle accidents, including collisions involving passenger vehicles, motorcycles, commercial trucks, bicycles, and pedestrians.
+Many of these lawsuits stem from Omaha car accidents, including collisions involving passenger vehicles, motorcycles, commercial trucks, bicycles, and pedestrians.
 The weight of most motor vehicles combined with the speed at which many accidents happen can lead to devastating injuries.